-A few months before my second attempt at sobriety, I was in a 1:1 meeting at work with Doctor Vegan.
+A few months before my second attempt at sobriety, I was at a doctor’s appointment.

 We were catching up, I was explaining that I was drinking again, and that this time I was consciously trying to employ other coping skills.
 I told him I had an alarm on my phone that went off every few hours to give me a positive affirmation, was carrying around various herbal teas, and had a growing collection of guided meditations in my iTunes.
 He explained what I was doing was creating a coping mechanism Toolbox—a collection of items that I could turn to instead of alcohol—and suggested that I take it a step further and come up with a list of ten things that worked for me and stick the list in my wallet.

 Me being me, I took it five steps further.
 I started a Toolbox spreadsheet to serve as my database of Toolbox items, replete with categories (cravings, stress, anger, exhaustion, PMS, depression, etc.).
 I printed out a list of my top ten tools and taped copies to my full-length mirror, my TV, above my kitchen sink, and my work bulletin board.
 I started purchasing physical items that would serve as tools, and bought a special little leather pouch to hold said tools.
 I went Toolbox wild and made it my mission to become the MacGyver of my own impending dooms.
 And it worked!

 Upon beginning our recovery journey, we may have lots of unhealthy coping mechanisms and tools we turn to (like alcohol and drugs), but few healthy ones.
 This is actually quite common—many of us were not taught how to handle feelings and manage difficult situations in healthy ways.
 So what do you do when you want to stop relying on alcohol as a means of coping?
 That’s where the tools come in.